nrfconnect/sdk-nrf/samples/crypto/persistent_key_usage/README.rst

 #.
 Generation of a persistent AES 128-bit key.

 #.
+Removal of the key from RAM.

+#.
+Encryption and decryption of a message using the key.

+#.
 Cleanup.
    The AES key is removed from the PSA crypto keystore.